Michael Curry (bishop): Primates' gathering in 2016

-In January 2016, Primates in the Anglican Communion gathered at Canterbury Cathedral, mother church of the global Anglican Communion, at the invitation of the Justin Welby, Archbishop of Canterbury.
+In January 2016, Primates in the Anglican Communion gathered at Canterbury Cathedral, mother church of the global Anglican Communion, at the invitation of Justin Welby, the Archbishop of Canterbury.
 It was the first such meeting attended by Curry as presiding bishop.
 Human sexuality and the Episcopal Church's July 2015 approval of same-sex marriage rites were prominent topics of discussion.

-The primates in attendance unanimously resolved to walk together before a majority of Anglican primates also publicly sanctioned the Episcopal Church, for a period of three years, demanding that it "no longer represent us on ecumenical and interfaith bodies, should not be appointed or elected to an internal standing committee and that while participating in the internal bodies of the Anglican Communion, they will not take part in decision making on any issues pertaining to doctrine or polity."
+Because of the Episcopal Church's decision to allow clergy to perform marriage ceremonies for same-sex partners, the primates in attendance publicly sanctioned the Episcopal Church for a period of three years.
+The primates stated that during that three-year period, Episcopal leaders would not be allowed to represent the Anglican Communion on ecumenical and interfaith bodies, would not be elected or appointed to internal committees, and would not take part in decisionmaking on issues pertaining to doctrine or polity.

-In the aftermath of the sanctions, Curry maintained his public support for same-sex marriage stating:
+In the aftermath of the sanctions, Curry maintained his public support for same-sex marriage, stating:

 Our commitment to be an inclusive church is not based on a social theory or capitulation to the ways of the culture, but on our belief that the outstretched arms of Jesus on the cross are a sign of the very love of God reaching out to us all.
 While I understand that many disagree with us, our decision regarding marriage is based on the belief that the words of the Apostle Paul to the Galatians are true for the church today: All who have been baptized into Christ have put on Christ.
 There is no longer Jew or Gentile, slave or free, male or female, for all are one in Christ.
 For so many who are committed to following Jesus in the way of love and being a church that lives that love, this decision will bring real pain.
 For fellow disciples of Jesus in our church who are gay or lesbian, this will bring more pain.
 For many who have felt and been rejected by the church because of who they are, for many who have felt and been rejected by families and communities, our church opening itself in love was a sign of hope.
 And this will add pain on top of pain.

 As part of the final communique from the gathering, the Anglican primates announced that the Archbishop of Canterbury would appoint a "task group" aimed at healing the rift and rebuilding of mutual trust amidst deep differences.
 The Archbishop of Canterbury named Curry as one of the 10 members of that "task group" in May 2016.